Origins of the UV/X-ray Relation in Arakelian 120: Data

 \section{Data}

 We need both good quality spectra and good quality lightcurves to build a spectral-timing model where the reprocessed variability in optical and UV can be predicted from the observed X-ray flux.
-We choose the combination of XMM-NuSTAR spectra from 2013-02-18 and 2014-03-22, and Swift XRT-UVOT monitoring data covering a $\sim 6$-month period, from 2014-09-04 to 2015-03-15 (\citealt{PRM18}, hereafter P18; \citealt{LPR18}, hereafter L18).
-While these do not overlap in time, the lowest and highest points on the X-ray lightcurves in the SWIFT monitoring match the X-ray flux from the 2013 (low) and 2014 (high) XMM-NuSTAR spectra (P18, L18).
+We choose the combination of XMM-NuSTAR spectra from 2013-02-18 and 2014-03-22, and Swift XRT-UVOT monitoring data covering a $\sim 6$-month period, from 2014-09-04 to 2015-03-15 (\citealt{PRM18}, hereafter P18; \citealt{LPR18}, hereafter L18, see also \citealt{Gliozzi2017}, \citealt{BLA17}).
+While the XMM-NuSTAR snapshots do not overlap in time with the Swift monitoring, the lowest and highest points on the X-ray lightcurves in the SWIFT monitoring match the X-ray flux from the 2013 (low) and 2014 (high) XMM-NuSTAR spectra (P18, L18) so we use these to define the spectral range.